 In Test 4.8a an extension of the ECM-ALF with NN-based ILF as described in JVET-AJ0210 is tested.
+Tested NN-filter to operate on reconstructed pixels before deblocking and in parallel to the existing Fixed, Residual and Gaussian filters.
 Tested NN model is derived from NNVC VLOP (JVET-AH0051) and modified to achieve better performance/complexity trade-off.

-In Test 4.8b the respective NNVC VLOP model to be tested in the place parallel to the deblocking filter following NNVC integration.
+Test 4.8b will test respective VLOP model from NNVC.
+The goal is to see the impact of retraining.
+The chroma pixels are discarded and only luma filtering will be used in that case..